Ahamdan114/StormDB/README.md

 #	Input Flow:
 		Input goes through Parser, where it is formatted to lowercase, then returned for actual checking of correctness.
-		After that, it is pointed towards the logical part, where...
+		After that, it is printed on the console the feedback.
+		Next, the output of the parsing is pointed towards the logical part, where...